Offences Under the Residential Tenancies Act, 2006

 An offence may be reported to the Investigation and Enforcement Unit (IEU) of the Ministry of Housing by calling 416-585-7214 or toll-free 1-888-772-9277.

 In some cases, the staff of the Investigation and Enforcement Unit will contact the alleged offender to try and resolve the problem.

-In other cases, an investigator will investigate the complaint and may lay charges against the alleged offender, who will then have to appear before a Justice of the Peace in the Provincial Offences Court.
+In other cases, an investigator will investigate the complaint and may lay charges against the alleged offender, who will then have to appear before a Justice of the Peace in the Ontario Court of Justice.
 The person who reported the offence may be required to attend as a witness.